Kasra1377/face-verification-with-siamese-networks/README.md

 ### 🖥 Installation
 ---
 The Code is written in Python 3.7.5.
-If you don't have Python installed you can find it [here](https://www.python.org/downloads/).
-If you are using a lower version of Python you can upgrade using the pip package, ensure you have the latest version of pip.
+If you don't have Python installed, you can find it [here](https://www.python.org/downloads/).
+If you are using a lower version of Python, you can upgrade using the pip package to ensure you have the latest version of pip.
 To install the required packages and libraries, run this command in the project directory after cloning the repository:
 ```
 git clone git@github.com:Kasra1377/lbp-face-recognition.git
 ```